Nonclassical Many-Body Superradiant States with Interparticle and Spin-Momentum Entanglement: Cross-Cavity System

 of each atom, all having the same kinetic energy.
 Since the product of the $x$- and $z$-momenta is positive for atoms in the ground state and negative for atoms in the excited state, the $z$-momentum can be inferred from the internal state and the $x$-momentum.
 We can therefore omit the $z$-momentum labels as they are redundant, and describe the dynamics using the states

 where $l$ and $r$ indicate whether the atom is moving left (negative $x$; $\ket{l} = \ket{-\hbar k_x / 2}$) or right (positive $x$; $\ket{r} = \ket{\hbar k_x / 2}$) along the $x$-axis.

 We now assume both cavities operate in the bad-cavity regime, where the linewidth of the $z$-oriented cavity exceeds the collective pumping rate, $N W = N g_z^2 \Omega^2 / (4 \Delta_a^2 \kappa_z) \ll \kappa_z$, and the linewidth of the $x$-oriented cavity exceeds the collective decay rate, $N \Gamma_c = N g_x^2 / \kappa_x \ll \kappa_x$.
-In this regime, both cavity modes can be adiabatically eliminated over a coarse-grained timescale, yielding a simplified atom-only master equation~\cite{Jager}.
+In the regime where the decay of both cavities are much faster than the collective decoherence $N W, N \Gamma_c \ll \kappa_x, \kappa_z$, as well as any single-particle decoherence, both cavity modes can be adiabatically eliminated over a coarse-grained timescale yielding a simplified atom-only master equation~\cite{Jager}.
 Accordingly, we obtain an effective Born-Markov master equation for the atomic density matrix $\hat{\rho}$:

 with the Liouvillian $\hat{\mathcal{L}}$ and Lindblad superoperator

 The full derivation of Eq.~\eqref{AtomicMasterEq} is presented in Appendix~\ref{Appendix:ModelDerivation}.
 In Eq.~\eqref{AtomicMasterEq}, we introduced the collective operators $\hat{J}_+ = \sum_{j = 1}^N \op{e}{g}_j$ and $\hat{E}_- = \sum_{j = 1}^N \op{g}{e}_j \otimes \hat{s}^x_j$, with $\hat{s}_j^x = \op{l}{r}_j + \op{r}{l}_j$.
 We also define the collective $x$-momentum operator $\hat{K}_- = \sum_{j = 1}^N \op{l}{r}_j$.
 The actions of these collective operators are illustrated in Fig.~\ref{Schematic}(c).
 For each dipole operator, $\hat{O} \in \{ \hat{J}, \hat{K}, \hat{E} \}$, we can construct the generators of the corresponding $\mathrm{SU}(2)$ subgroups,